In this article

-If you are thinking about straightening your teeth—but don’t want metal brackets and wires on your teeth—invisible aligners are an excellent choice.
-They are a clear and removable alternative to traditional metal braces designed around comfort and convenience.
+If you want straight teeth—but don’t want metal brackets and wires on your teeth—invisible aligners are an excellent choice.
+They are a discreet, clear, and removable alternative to traditional metal braces designed around comfort and convenience.

 There are two clear aligner options available, including in-office aligners and at-home aligners:

 In-office invisible aligners require visits to your dentist or orthodontist throughout treatment.
 You also have to set up an appointment with them to get an impression made of your teeth before beginning treatment.